Go to the Staff section

-The academic faculties are supported by a range of professional support services, organised into seven Directorates, as follows:
+The academic Faculties are supported by a range of professional support services, organised into Directorates, as follows:

-An A-Z list of all the teams within these Directorates, with links to their webpages, can be accessed here: /about-brookes/directorates/
+An A-Z list of all the teams within these Directorates, with links to their web pages, can be accessed on the Professional Services web pages

 The University also works with a range of partner organisations in the UK and overseas to deliver programmes leading to Brookes awards, and you may be appointed to examine on one of these programmes.
-See the Brookes’ register of collaborative arrangements.
+A list of partner organisations can be found on our register of collaborative arrangements

-Detailed information about the University’s structures for academic governance can be found at https://sites.google.com/a/brookes.ac.uk/university-committees/ (NB you will need your staff number and password to log in to this page).
+Detailed information about the University’s structures for academic governance can be found at https://sites.google.com/brookes.ac.uk/university-committees (you will need your staff number and password to log in to this page).